Communication Studies

 This course is designed to teach the fundamental process of grant development for the beginning grant writer.
 Participants will be expected to develop a complete grant proposal suitable for submission to a funding agency.
 Those registering for the course should have conducted preliminary, independent research about a potential grant development project suitable for a major grant submission.
 Projects may be related to education, public works, museum programs, art, research, or similar areas.
 Specific projects are normally developed during the first two weeks of the course.

 CM 7341.
-Interpersonal Communication Skills.
+Interpersonal Communication.
 3 Semester Hours.

 Explores the theory and research pertaining to interpersonal communication skills in dyadic, group, and organizational contexts with emphasis on developing the skills necessary for effective personal and professional relationship building and maintenance, listening, problem solving, and conflict management.
 Other topics include the dynamics of culture and power in communicative interactions, the ethics of interpersonal communication, and differences in communicative styles.